Tuesday, January 03, 2012

 “Thanks,” the explorer says.
 “They look delicious.”

-“Might take a few days to eat them,” the chief says.”What with your size and all.”
+“Might take a few days to eat them,” the chief says. ”What with your size and all.”

-“What about my size?” the explorer says.
+“What about my size?” the explorer says, feeling quite miffed.

-“My brother, you are very small,” the chief says.
-“Like a mosquito or an electron.
-But do not worry.
 My own son was born small.
-At first we thought that he was just far away.
+At first we thought he was just far away.
 But eventually he grew.
 Though he’s still ugly, even from a distance.
 Monkey-face, we call him.”

 “Your people dance well,” the great explorer says.